Project

 Investigate the creation of nv_data.bin by the nonfree RIL

-Added by Denis 'GNUtoo' Carikli about 6 years ago.
-Updated about 3 years ago.
+Added by Denis 'GNUtoo' Carikli over 6 years ago.
+Updated over 3 years ago.

 Status: